LeidenCBC/MGC-BioSB-SingleCellAnalysis2020/session-differentialexpression/Differential_Expression.md

 In this tutorial we will explore different methods to perform differential expression analysis on scRNA-seq data.
-The exercises are base don: - Seurat Differential expression testing [vignette](https://satijalab.org/seurat/v3.2/de_vignette.html)
+The exercises are based on: - Seurat Differential expression testing [vignette](https://satijalab.org/seurat/v3.2/de_vignette.html)

 Load required packages: